Huawei and 5G — it's a minefield | DW | 19.11.2019

 Meanwhile, Huawei is hoping the German government won't change tack over all those concerns.
 The Chinese firm said it welcomed Berlin's decision to stick to fair competition rules in the bidding process, acknowledging that "unified standards and checks are the right way to ensure fairness."

 It added that politicizing cybersecurity would hamper technological advances.
-Huawei, which has a global workforce of roughly 180,000 and an annual turnover of little under €100 billion ($110.7 billion), is also the world's third-largest smartphone maker trailing only South Korea's Samsung Electronics and Apple in the US.
+Huawei, which has a global workforce of roughly 180,000 and an annual turnover of just under €100 billion ($110.7 billion), is also the world's third-largest smartphone maker, trailing only South Korea's Samsung Electronics and Apple in the US.

 SK Telecom CEO Park Jung-ho, left, and participants attend a media showcase for its 5G service in Seoul, South Korea